BilalZaib/PuzzleSolver/15-Puzzle-BFS-Solver-Java/readme.txt

-﻿/*
-* Ze Li, zli48, 676755673
-*/

-This program is written in Java.
+﻿This program is written in Java.
 This program solves the 15-puzzle using BFS and iterative deepening depth-first search.
 It supports two goal states
 0 1 2 3 		1 2 3 4
 4 5 6 7			5 6 7 8
 8 9 A B			9 A B C